haiwera-silk-cd/magento-devdocs/guides/v2.0/frontend-dev-guide/themes/admin_theme_apply.md

 </config>
 {%endhighlight%}

-## Update components to actually apply the Admin theme
+## Update 组件 to actually apply the Admin theme

-For your changes to take effect, you need to update Magento components.
+For your changes to take effect, you need to update Magento组件.
 For this, run the `bin/magento setup:upgrade` command in your command line.
 If prompted, also run `bin/magento setup:di:compile`.